johnasexton/resume/JohnASexton-resume.md

   * From very basic CI to advanced CI, with compliance gates & modern declarative CD via Spinnaker & Helm
   * From 1000+ handcrafted VMs to 100% defined as Ruby code in Chef Cookbooks
   * From no containers on-prem to a cloud native, container orchestration practice via Docker, Helm, Kubernetes & GKE
-  * from no observability to whitebox/blackbox monitoring via Stackdriver, Prometheus & Grafana
+  * From no observability to whitebox/blackbox monitoring via Stackdriver, Prometheus & Grafana
-  * from no IaC practice, to Terraform provisioned Kubernetes, Spanner, Datastore, PubSub, CloudTasks, Dataflow self-service
+  * From no IaC practice, to Terraform provisioned Kubernetes, Spanner, Datastore, PubSub, CloudTasks, Dataflow self-service
-  * from 100% human monitoring to automated alerting to fully automated Prometheus alert-manager & PagerDuty incident response
+  * From 100% human monitoring to automated Prometheus alert-manager alerts firing PagerDuty incident response incidents
   * From 100% on-prem DataCenter to all lower lifecycle environments in GCE, to all greenfield projects in GKE via Docker / Kubernetes
 * Led other key engineering initiatives:
   * Converted all freestyle Jenkins jobs to declarative groovy DSL pipeline as code, reducing manual touch & enabling self-provisioning